By: Erick Widman

 For example, when Sarah and and her company that grew from the directory she built in college started sending travelers overseas, they had opportunities for medical students or seasoned medical professionals in Nicaragua.
 The volunteers worked within Nicaraguan hospitals and, depending on one’s skill and experience, could work directly with a specific local physician and help with certain procedures.
 Similarly, some American medical students participating in this program had the responsibility of taking the vitals of patients who were being admitted to the hospital.

 Professional volunteers have to watch out, however, because they might like the service opportunity so much that they may not return.
-The head of Mercy Ships, for example, is a physician who went to Africa to volunteer for a short period but is still there decades later!
+The head of Mercy Ships, for example, is a physician who went abroad to volunteer for a short period but is still traveling decades later!

 In addition, there are opportunities available—typically long-term commitments of a year or more—to effectively become an employee of a host government or an organization.
 This approach usually allows you to have all your living expenses taken care of through a monthly stipend.
 Such an arrangement is often described as a “volunteer job” or “professional volunteer.”
 On paper, you won’t get rich doing this, but it most likely would be the richest experience of your life to date.